-Jon Hovi, Department of Political Science, University of Oslo, PO Box 1097 Blindern, 0317 Oslo, Norway.
-Email: jon.hovi@stv.uio.no the United States should not be a signatory to any protocol ... which would (A) mandate new commitments to limit or reduce greenhouse gas emissions for the Annex I Parties, unless the protocol ... also mandates new specific scheduled commitments ... for Developing Country Parties within the same compliance period, or (B) result in serious harm to the economy of the United States.1
+Climate negotiations, Kyoto Protocol, ratification, two-level games, US climate policy the United States should not be a signatory to any protocol [...] which would (A) mandate new commitments to limit or reduce greenhouse gas emissions for the Annex I Parties, unless the protocol...also mandates new specific scheduled commitments... for Developing Country Parties within the same compliance period, or (B) result in serious harm to the economy of the United States.1

-Introduction
+1. Introduction

 Why did the United States not become a party to the Kyoto Protocol (hereafter 'Kyoto')?
 A seemingly obvious answer is that Kyoto's design gave it practically no chance of US Senate ratification.
-In July 1997, five months before the Kyoto meeting, the Senate passed the Byrd-Hagel resolution (hereafter 'Byrd-Hagel'), stating that:
+In July 1997, five months before Kyoto, the Senate passed the Byrd-Hagel resolution (hereafter 'Byrd-Hagel'), stating that

 Byrd-Hagel was not legally binding; rather, it was a sense-of-the-Senate resolution.
 However, while Senate ratification requires a two-thirds majority, Byrd-Hagel was passed by a 95-0 vote.
 Thus, to achieve ratification, the US administration would have had to change the minds of at least 67 senators - a formidable task.
-Unsurprisingly, President Bush, when repudiating Kyoto in February 2001, echoed the requirements of Byrd-Hagel: 'I oppose the Kyoto Protocol because it exempts 80 percent of the world, including major population centers such as China and India, from compliance, and would cause serious harm to the US economy.'
-Bush also referred to Byrd-Hagel directly, stating, 'the Senate's vote, 95-0, shows that there is a clear consensus that the Kyoto Protocol is an unfair and ineffective means of addressing global climate change concerns'.
-3
+Unsurprisingly, President Bush, when repudiating Kyoto in February 2001, echoed the requirements of Byrd-Hagel: 'I oppose the Kyoto Protocol because it exempts 80 percent of the world, including major population centers such as China and India, from compliance, and would cause serious harm to the US economy'.2 Bush also referred to Byrd-Hagel directly, stating, 'the Senate's vote, 95-0, shows that there is a clear consensus that the Kyoto Protocol is an unfair and ineffective means of addressing global climate change concerns'.3

 Yet on closer inspection, this apparently plausible explanation for US non-participation is less than fully satisfactory.
 According to the oft-cited theory of two-level games (Putnam, 1988), negotiators will look ahead and consider only such agreements that can reasonably be expected to be ratified by all countries' legislatures.
 Regarding the United States, this prediction was not borne out in Kyoto.
-The United States signed Kyoto having tremendously influenced major elements of the final agreement, such as the flexibility mechanisms.
+The United States signed the Kyoto Protocol having tremendously influenced major elements of the final agreement, such as the flexibility mechanisms.
 Yet it declined to ratify and, following President Bush's repudiation of Kyoto in 2001, did not become a party.
 Hence, the Kyoto negotiations appear to be a deviant case concerning the theory of two-level games.
 That Byrd-Hagel was passed by the US Senate several months before the Kyoto meeting makes this outcome all the more puzzling.
 Indeed, Cutajar (2004: 63) terms it 'something of a mystery'.
 We try to shed light on this mystery.

-We interviewed 26 German, Norwegian, and US participants in and observers of the climate-change negotiations regarding their views on three explanations of why the United States did not become a party to Kyoto.
+We interviewed 27 German, Norwegian, and US participants in and observers to the climatechange negotiations regarding their views on three explanations of why the United States did not become a party to Kyoto.
 Explanation 1 argues that delegations in Kyoto mistakenly thought the US Senate was bluffing when adopting Byrd-Hagel.
 Explanation 2 contends that Europeans preferred a more ambitious agreement without US participation to a less ambitious agreement with US participation.
-Finally, explanation 3 suggests that in Kyoto the Clinton-Gore administration had already given up on achieving Senate ratification, and therefore essentially pushed for an agreement that would provide them a climate-friendly face.
+Finally, explanation 3 suggests that in Kyoto the Clinton-Gore administration had already given up on achieving Senate ratification, and therefore essentially pushed for an agreement that would provide them with a climate-friendly face.